Frequently Asked Questions

-Any person volunteering/working in Seattle Public Schools must clear a background check with Washington State Patrol.
+Any person volunteering/working in Seattle Public Schools must clear a background check.
 This is to ensure the safety of the students we serve.
 A history of criminal charges may prevent you from becoming a tutor.

 How will I get to tutoring?

 Street parking is available at all schools.
 There are bus lines near each school and all sites are easily accessible from downtown.